Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

 Next we consider a Josephson junction, with phase difference $\phi$, formed by gate-tuning a barrier region of length $L$ into a normal phase with $\Delta=0$.
 The magnetic field is oriented parallel to the junction (along the $x$ direction), which is optimal for accessing the topological regime~\cite{Pientka2016, Flensberg2017}.
 Within the barrier the relevant Fermi velocity $v_F$ arises from the large pockets in Fig.~\ref{fig:fig2}(c); band-structure estimates give $v_F \sim 5\times 10^5$ m/s.
 For reasonable junction lengths $L \sim 50 - 200$~nm, the corresponding Thouless energy $E_T=\frac {\pi v_F}{2L} \sim 0.8 - 3$~meV greatly exceeds both the pairing energy $\Delta$ and renormalized Zeeman energy $\tilde h$.
 We therefore assume the short-junction limit $E_T\gg \Delta, \tilde{h}$ below.

-Topological phase transitions are determined by computing the Andreev bound state spectrum at $k_x = 0$ using the standard scattering matrix method (for details see SM).
-In the absence of normal reflections at the interfaces, the $k_x = 0$ Andreev bound state energies take the simple form
+Topological phase transitions are determined by computing the ABS spectrum at $k_x = 0$ using the standard scattering matrix method (for details see SM).
+In the absence of normal reflections at the interfaces, the $k_x = 0$ ABS energies take the simple form

 where $\eta = \pm$ is a pseudospin label.
 Figure~\ref{fig:fig1}(b) plots these energies at $\tilde{h} = 0$ and $\tilde{h}=0.5\Delta$.
 In the zero-field limit, both $\eta = \pm $ branches become gapless at a phase difference $\phi = \pi$.
 Turning on the in-plane Zeeman field shifts the gap closing points to $\phi \neq \pi$, thereby opening up a topological regime.
 The above features are consistent with the results of Refs.~\cite{Pientka2016, Flensberg2017}, except that we consider a uniform Zeeman energy in the barrier and superconducting regions.
 The $\tilde h$ contribution in $\epsilon_{\pm,\eta}$ descends from the Zeeman energy in the superconductors---which produces non-degenerate $k_x = 0$ energies at $\phi = 0$.